z-x-yang/GCT/README.md

 ```
 bash eval_gct_resnet50.sh
 ```
 After evaluation, the top-1 accuracy should be about 77.5%.
-If you remove the WD on the garing bias of GCT, the performance should be about 77.3%.
+If you remove the WD on the gating bias of GCT, the performance should be about 77.3% as the result in our paper.

 To train on other backbones, such as ResNet101 or Inception, you can change the model name in the above example scripts.